 If you are seeing strange movements in the SERPS and that page hasn’t being updated, then you should have a look at the MozCast for the day.

 Mozcast is a great tool that represents the turbulence in rankings in weather terms.
 The higher the temperature, the more fluctuation the rankings have seen that day.

 This is a good way to check if an update is rolling out at the current time.

-The Panguin Tool combines the data from the SEOMoz change history page with your Google Analytics graph.
+The Panguin Google sandbox and penalty checker tool combines the data from the SEOMoz change history page with your Google Analytics graph.

-It isn’t as flexible as Chartelligence as you can only see Google updates and how they affected your search traffic but it’s great to quickly check if an update has affected your site.
+It is great to quickly check if an update has affected your site.